MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/trending-images.md

 ms.author: scottwhi
 ---

-# Get trending images from the web
+# Get images that are trending

+> [!NOTE]
+> To comply with the new EU Copyright Directive in France, the Bing Web, News, Video, Image and all Custom Search APIs must omit some content from certain EU News sources for French users.
+The removed content may include thumbnail images and videos, video previews, and snippets which accompany search results from these sources.
+As a consequence, the Bing APIs may serve fewer results with thumbnail images and videos, video previews, and snippets to French users.

-To get images that are trending on social media today, use Bing Trending Images API.
+If you’re building a user experience that shows images that are trending on social media in different categories, use this API.
 This API offers an experience similar to bing.com/images/trending.

 Calling the API is easy.
 If you have your subscription key, just send an HTTP GET request to the following endpoint: